raelyard/life-book/notes.md

 - Truth is preferable to falsehood.
 - Truth is usually a path to freedom.
-- My knowledge is always incomplete.
+- Human knowledge is always incomplete.
+- Property is a fundamental good.
 - Aggressing against peaceful people is wrong.
+- Aggressing against the property of peaceful people is wrong.
 - Other people care as much about their families and concerns as I do about mine.

-- Property is a fundamental good.
+## Draft Outline

+Maybe this thing starts to fall out into something like this:

+Section I: We Hold These Truths to be Self-Evident Section II: It Follows That...
+Section III: Finding Freedom in an Unfree World (with due respect and citation to Harry Browne)

+With a little flesh on what might go within (chapters with some notes within some):

+1. We Hold These Truths to be Self-Evident
+    1. What is Truth?
+        - John 18:38
+    1. The Truth Will Set You Free
+        - John 8:32
+    1. Perception of Truth
+    1. Limits of Understanding
+    1. Axiomatic Foundations
+    1. (Perhaps a chapter for each of the foundations, justifying inclusion)
+1. It Follows That...
+    1. ???
+1. : Finding Freedom in an Unfree World (with due respect and citation to Harry Browne)
+    1. ???